Strength of Materials - Clebsch Method

 We calculate the deflection at point A.

-If we have chosen the coordinate system at the left end of the beam, then point A has the coordinate x=0.
+If we adopted the coordinate system at the left end of the beam, then point A has the coordinate x=0.

 Therefore \begin{aligned} &w_A(x=0)=\frac{1}{EI}\cdot (D)\\ \end{aligned} \begin{aligned} &w_A=\frac{1}{EI}\cdot (408.735)\\ \end{aligned}